-People bereaved by suicide can feel alone and isolated because of the social stigma - they feel the pain of the loss, yet believe they are allowed to express it.
+People bereaved by suicide can feel alone and isolated because of the social stigma - they feel the pain of the loss, yet believe they are not allowed to express it.

 Tips for providing support:

 - A strong social support network of friends and family can make a big difference; Grief is challenging, and a network of friends and family can make it much easier.

 - Don't be surprised or alarmed by the intensity of their feelings; Intense feelings can come in waves, and when you least expect it.
 Know that each wave will subside.

 - Accept that they may be struggling with new and sometimes conflicting emotions: including guilt, fear, blame, anger, regret and shame.